 Keep everybody posted about where you are

-Of course that when I say everybody I mean your family and friends so for example if you doing Eurotrip crossing over five or ten countries it is wise to either make a Facebook group and post where war and tell them where you staying in each and every city or just do a whatsapp group or something to keep everybody updated.
+Of course that when I say everybody I mean your family and friends so for example if you doing Eurotrip crossing over five or ten countries it is wise to either make a Facebook group and post where war and tell them where you stay in every city or just do a WhatsApp group or something to keep everybody updated.

-This tip goes specifically to people who are doing adventure tracks or high-risk Ford’s like going all the way up the Everest or hiking for days and days in the middle of the forest, The point that I’m trying to make is that you should tell your family and friends and people you trust about your plans if you going to countries that are easy to find information about I’m not going to even stayed in the cessity implied when you choose to travel safely to places really remote in the globe.
+This tip goes specifically to people who are doing adventure tracks or high-risk Ford’s like going all the way up the Everest or hiking for days and days in the middle of the forest.
+The point that I’m trying to make is that you should tell your family and friends and people you trust about your plans if you going to countries that are easy to find information about I’m not going to even stay in the necessity implied when you choose to travel safely to places really remote in the globe.

 This is another one of those travel tips that you can use forever and I have to travel safely in the face of terrorism.

 Another important thing that I have to mention is that you should and must read the fine print when you are hiring, and travel insurance for your future travels.

 Make sure that the company does not exclude things like terrorist attacks and natural disasters, and if it’s not clear whether the policies in your travel insurance covers those things, please do contact them and ask.

 There is nothing wrong with asking but there will be something wrong if you don’t ask and something like this happens.
 Remember you can never be too safe.